-Finally, despite the plausibly random assignment of treatment status, the strategy of assigning every other grid point to treatment status means that the treatment status of a given grid point is perfectly negatively correlated with its immediate neighbors.
+Finally, despite the plausibly as-good-as-random assignment of treatment status, the strategy of assigning every other grid point to treatment status means that the treatment status of a given grid point is perfectly negatively correlated with its immediate neighbors.
 This complicates the use of standard randomization inference procedures (Young, 2019) as there are only two possible treatment assignments that maintain both the spatial correlation and the location of grid points.
 I proceed with two exercises in the spirit of randomization inference, in which I relax in turn the maintained spatial correlation and the fixed location of grid points.
-The results of these exercises are shown in Table A.7.

-First, I fix the set of grid points as in the experiment, but relax the "every-other-grid-point" treatment assignment.
+First, I fix the set of grid points as in the experiment, but relax the "every-othergrid-point" treatment assignment.
 Instead, I conduct a simple randomization inference procedure in which counterfactual treatment assignments can have any spatial correlation, conditional on the set of grid points included in the analysis.
-The results of these procedures, shown in square brackets in Table A.7, are not substantially different from the conventional p-values from the main regression analysis.
+The results of this exercise, shown in square brackets in Table A.7, are not substantially different from the conventional p-values from the main regression analysis.

-Second, I fix the spatial structure of treatment assignment, and randomly shift the set of grid points by up to 100 meters in any direction.
+Second, I fix the spatial structure of treatment assignment, randomly shift the set of grid points by up to 200 meters in any direction, and randomize the counterfactual treatment assignment of one set of points vs. the other.
 For a given counterfactual set of grid points, I repeat the procedure of assigning households to neighborhoods (illustrated above in Figure A.2) and create the resulting counterfactual cluster-level panel.
-Results of these procedures are shown in curly brackets in Table A.7.
+The results of this exercise are shown in curly brackets in Table A.7.
 In general, they mirror the previous randomization inference exercise and the conventional p-values, with several exceptions where the p-values from this procedure exceed conventional levels of significance in contrast to results from the other procedures.
 Nevertheless, the qualitative interpretation of my results generally holds.